chinmaynautiyal/CloudSimulator/README.md

 -The driver code creates 5 sample jobs which dynamically create some cloudlets.

-- The screenshots are attached as part of a pdf.
+- The screenshots are attached as a png within the repo